-Its common nowadays to hire remote developers, as the shortage of software developers has become an ongoing problem for most US startups and the leading problem for Australian startups.
+Its common nowadays to hire remote developers in Vietnam, as the shortage of software developers has become an ongoing problem for most US startups and the leading problem for Australian startups.
 Even the corporate sector struggles, with almost a quarter of global executives reporting they can’t find the talent they need for key tech projects.

 Remote talent has simply become a necessity, particularly for startups.
 Unfortunately, hiring remote developers in another country is not always easy.
 How can companies effectively hire remote developers?
 We’ve got tips across each stage of the recruitment process.